sbu-fsl/Metis/README.md

 of write sizes by the powers of 2 numbers (e.g., 1, 2, 4, 8, 16, etc.).
 Please refer to our paper
 and our previous [HotStorage '23 paper](https://www.fsl.cs.stonybrook.edu/docs/mcfs/iocov-hotstorage23.pdf) for details.

 Similarly, the figure 4 experiment runs Metis to test Ext4 only, for 40 minutes.
+Each case uses a different value of the marco `MY_WRITE_SIZE_PATTERN` to recompile Metis.
 **This script will take about 2 hours to complete.
-Again, please make sure the required Python packages are properly installed.**
+Again, please make sure the required Python packages are properly installed, otherwise figures cannot be plotted.**

 ```bash
 cd ~/Metis/ae-experiments